outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

    The files we edit on hard disk.
 2. staging/index area

    Temperary place that holds updates from working space and _commit_s the updates to repository.
-When talking about Git commands, we prefer 'staging' ('stage') but when talking about Git itself, we use 'index' more often.
 3. history/repository

    Besides local repositories, we also have remote repositories.